Community Work-Study (CWS) Student Information

 What is the CWS Calendar?

 CWS students may begin working on the first day of class through the last day of class each semester.
-CWS students may work through college breaks and holidays, if they chose, so long as the employer provides supervision, and remain work-study eligible.
+CWS students may work through college breaks and holidays, if they chose, so long as the employer provides supervision, and you remain work-study eligible.

 What is my commitment and how will I be paid?